IgniteUI/igniteui-xplat-docs/doc/en/components/navigation-drawer.md

 npm install igniteui-webcomponents
 ```

-The next step is to import the IgcNavDrawerComponent in your typescript file where you want to use it:
+The next step is to import IgniteUI WebComponents package in your typescript file where you want to use it:

 ```ts
 import { IgcNavDrawerComponent } from 'igniteui-webcomponents';